-Pacific Enterprises' shareholder approval of the business combination requires the favorable vote of holders of a majority of the shares of Pacific Enterprises Common Stock and a majority of the shares of Pacific Enterprises Common and Preferred Stock (voting together as a single class) outstanding on the record date for the Special Meeting of Shareholders.
+Approval of the business combination by shareholders of Enova requires the approval of holders of a majority of the shares of Enova Common Stock outstanding on the meeting record date.
 THUS, FAILING TO VOTE YOUR SHARES WILL HAVE THE SAME EFFECT AS VOTING AGAINST THE BUSINESS COMBINATION.
-WHETHER OR NOT YOU PLAN TO ATTEND THE SPECIAL MEETING, PLEASE PROMPTLY COMPLETE, DATE, SIGN AND RETURN YOUR PROXY CARD OR VOTING INSTRUCTION IN THE ENCLOSED POSTAGE PREPAID RETURN ENVELOPE.
+WHETHER OR NOT YOU PLAN TO ATTEND THE SPECIAL MEETING, PLEASE PROMPTLY COMPLETE, DATE, SIGN AND RETURN YOUR PROXY CARD IN THE ENCLOSED POSTAGE PREPAID RETURN ENVELOPE.
+You may, of course, attend the Special Meeting and vote in person, even if you have previously returned your proxy card.